| PHY 256: Introduction to Quantum Physics University of Toronto, Summer 2020 |

 Course outline ^This course will serve as a comprehensive introduction to the foundations of quantum mechanics, from the modern point of view of 21st century theoretical physics.
 It will be somewhat different from a traditional first course in quantum mechanics, in that we will develop the theory from scratch in an axiomatic and mathematically rigorous(ish) way.
 There will be less emphasis on doing calculations, and more on a deep conceptual understanding of the theory.
 First, a short non-technical overview of quantum mechanics will be provided.
 We will discuss the failures of classical mechanics that prompted the development of the quantum theory, and list the major differences between classical and quantum mechanics.
 Next, we will learn the necessary mathematical background, including complex numbers, linear algebra, and probability.
 Even if you took courses on these subjects before, you should still pay careful attention, since we will learn the material from the quantum point of view and introduce important notation that is unique to quantum mechanics.
 Once we have a firm grasp of the mathematical background, we will use it to define quantum mechanics axiomatically.
 We will learn about fundamental concepts such as Hilbert spaces, states, operators, observables, superposition, probability amplitudes, and expectation values.
 Then, we will begin studying simple discrete quantum systems known as qubits, which are the quantum analogue of bits, and are used in quantum computers.
 We will learn about Schrödinger's cat, quantum entanglement, Bell's theorem, the uncertainty principle, unitary evolution, quantum measurements, and quantum teleportation.
 In the remainder of the course we will study simple continuous quantum systems and related phenomena, including Hamiltonians, the Schrödinger equation, the quantum harmonic oscillator, wavefunctions, the wave-particle duality, quantum interference, and scattering and tunneling in one dimension.
 If time permits, we will touch on exciting advanced topics such as canonical quantization, path integrals, quantum algorithms, particle physics, quantum field theory, and/or quantum gravity.
 By the end of the course, the students should expect to have a fairly good understanding of quantum mechanics, and to develop an intuition for this very strange and unintuitive theory.
 They will also be adequately prepared to dive deeper into the subject, whether by taking more advanced courses or by doing research. |

-Grading ^There will be 6 weekly homework assignment, consisting of a subset of the problems provided in the lecture notes.
+Grading ^There will be 6 weekly homework assignments, consisting of a subset of the problems provided in the lecture notes.
 Submitted solutions will be marked as "pass" or "fail" only.
 The homework assignments have a strict deadline, and late submissions will not be accepted.
 I will post the correct solutions shortly after the deadline.
 You are strongly encouraged to solve all of the homework assignments in order to make sure you understand the material.
 Collaboration with other classmates is allowed, as long as it is clearly specified exactly which students worked together and how much each of them contributed.
 Please note that questions from the homework may appear in the assessments.
 There will be a midterm and a final assessment, both in the form of oral assessments via 1-on-1 Zoom meetings with the lecturer.
 The oral assessments will be recorded for grading purposes, but will not be posted anywhere.
-Dates for the mid-term and the final will be posted later; the final will take place some time between June 17th and June 25th.
+Dates for the mid-term and the final will be posted later; the final will take place sometime between June 17th and June 25th.
 The midterm will be 10 minutes long, and the final will be 15 minutes long.
 During both, I will simply ask you a few questions to see if you understand the material.
 One of the goals of the midterm will be to introduce you to the oral assessment format and prepare you for the final assessment.
-As some of the students currently live in different time zones, attendance to the live online lectures or tutorials will not affect to the final grade.
+As some of the students currently live in different time zones, attendance at the live online lectures or tutorials will not affect the final grade.
 The final grade will consist of:

 |